 Generic Drug API and FDF Facilities User Fees Under GDUFA

 In a January 2013 Federal Register notice, the FDA established the GDUFA fee rates for active pharmaceutical ingredient (API) and finished dosage form (FDF) facilities.
 The docket listed the domestic FDF facility fee at $175,389 and the domestic API facility fee at $26,458 with foreign facility fees for each at $15,000 more.

-The FDA did not wait long in implementing aspects of the Generic Drug User Fee Act that were spelled out in their draft guidances published last year (Generic Drug User Feed Amendments of 2012: Questions and Answers and Self-Identification of Generic Drug Facilities, Sites, and Organizations).
-While the guidances are labeled as “Draft — Not for Implementation,” two action items described in the draft guidances were made publicly available this week.
+The FDA did not wait long in implementing aspects of the Generic Drug User Fee Act that were spelled out in their draft guidances published in 2012.
+While the guidances were labeled as “Draft — Not for Implementation,” two action items described in the draft guidances were made publicly available in February 2013.

 Failure to pay backlog fee

 As we mentioned in an earlier blog post, under GDUFA pending Abbreviated New Drug Applications (ANDAs) were required to pay a backlog fee.
 ANDAs that were submitted and pending prior to October 1, 2012 were put in the backlog cohort and the sponsor was required to pay the fee if they expected the FDA to continue their review (they also had the option to withdraw the ANDA).

 For ANDAs for which the backlog fee was not paid (or withdrawn), the FDA would make publicly available an arrears list.
 That list is now available and is periodically updated as changes occur.
 Sponsors on this list have been put on public display and the FDA will not receive a new ANDA or supplement from those sponsors until the outstanding fee is paid.
 This fee is an obligation to the U.S. government and may result in collection activities.